shellRaining/hlchunk.nvim/docs/en/chunk.md

 }
 ```

-`support_filetypes` is a table, you can set like this
+`support_filetypes` is a lua table type, example as follows

 ```lua
 support_filetypes = {